 Start A Side Hustle

 If you haven’t quite hit that 6-figure mark or you’re just wanting to boost your savings, there are a few ways that nurses who want to make extra money can do it.
-I’m a big fan of starting a side hustle.
+I’m a big fan of starting a side hustle, or looking into business ideas for nurses.
 That could look like a few different things:

 - Become a health coach